Manchester derby: Fans

-The most commonly used name by City fans to describe their cross-city rivals is the term "Rags", this is due to a period after World War II where United were given use of City's Maine Road stadium after Old Trafford had been bombed by the Luftwaffe.
+The most commonly used name by City fans to describe their cross-city rivals is the term "The Rags", this is due to a period after World War II where United were given use of City's Maine Road stadium after Old Trafford had been bombed by the Luftwaffe.
 United at the time were so poor that they had to wear old kits that after a while started to resemble old rags.
-City fans refer to United's stadium as "The Swamp", while United fans refer to the City of Manchester Stadium as the "Emptyhad", in reference to the perceived low attendances attendance rates and visible light blue empty seats at some City home games.
-Of the 20 Premier League teams, Manchester City had the 6th highest average attendance in the 21/22 season, and the 15th highest as a percentage of stadium capacity.
+As well in the past sections of the City support have been known to use the term "Munichs" to describe fans of United, in reference to the Munich air disaster, which has been described as both derogatory and insensitive.
+United often ridicule City by calling them "Citeh", which pokes fun at the way the word is pronounced phonetically with a Mancunian accent, City fans in turn have stated the fact that United are mocking the accent as a sign that their fanbase does not predominantly come from Manchester.
+United fans also refer to City supporters as "Bitters" or "Berties" after the character "Bertie Magoo the Bitter Blue" who appeared in a United fanzine in 1989.
+City fans refer to United's stadium as "The Swamp", which is said to originate from its position in an area which has a substantial man-made canal network, while United fans refer to the City of Manchester Stadium as the "Emptyhad", in reference to its sponsored name, Etihad Stadium, and the widely held belief by some fans that there are many empty seats at some City home games due to a lack of devoted supporters, despite City being amongst the top five highest-attended teams in the League.

 Statistics

-As of 14 January 2023, there have been 189 competitive meetings between the teams.
-United have won 78, City have won 58 and the remaining 53 games finished as draws.
+As of 14 September 2025, there have been 197 competitive meetings between the teams.
+United have won 80, City have won 62, and the remaining 55 games finished as draws.

-The biggest victories have been to City, who have won 6–1 on two occasions in the official league (both times in the away fixture at Old Trafford); on 23 January 1926 and 23 October 2011.
+The biggest victories have been to City, who have won 6–1 on two occasions in the official league (both times in the away fixture at Old Trafford): on 23 January 1926 and 23 October 2011.
 United beat City 7–1 in a War League match at Maine Road on 14 April 1941, but this is not considered an official fixture and thus the result is not counted as the biggest win in the derby.
 Both teams have won 5–0 once (City in 1955, United in 1994).
 The largest attendance for a Manchester derby was 78,000 on 20 September 1947, a time when both clubs were playing at Maine Road, as Old Trafford was being repaired following bomb damage sustained in the Second World War.

 Top goalscorers

 All statistics exclude the abandoned match from the 1960–61 season.
-Italics denote players still currently playing for either Manchester City or Manchester United.
+Italics denote players still currently at either Manchester City or Manchester United.

+Most appearances

+Hat-tricks

+8 players have scored a hat-trick in a competitive Manchester derby match.